fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 Following are the requirements to use the CIS Benchmarks in Fleet:

 - Fleet must be Premium or Ultimate licensed.
 - Devices must be running [Fleetd](https://fleetdm.com/docs/using-fleet/orbit), the osquery manager from Fleet.
-Fleetd can be built with [fleetctl](https://fleetdm.com/docs/using-fleet/adding-hosts#osquery-installer).
 - Devices must be enrolled to an MDM solution.
 - On macOS, the orbit executable in Fleetd must have "Full Disk Access", see [Grant Full Disk Access to Osquery on macOS](Adding-hosts.md#grant-full-disk-access-to-osquery-on-macos).

+### MDM required
+Some of the policies created by Fleet use the [managed_policies](www.fleetdm.com/tables/managed_policies) table.
+This checks whether an MDM solution has turned on the setting to enforce the policy.
+Using MDM is the recommended way to manage and enforce CIS benchmarks.
+To learn how to set up MDM in Fleet, visit [here](/docs/using-fleet/mdm-setup).

+### Fleetd required
+Fleet's CIS benchmarks require our [osquery manager, Fleetd]((https://fleetdm.com/docs/using-fleet/adding-hosts#osquery-installer).
+This is because Fleetd includes tables which are not part of vanilla osquery in order to accomplish auditing the benchmarks.

 ## How to add CIS benchmarks